npm/npm/doc/config.md

 * Default: true
 * Type: Boolean

-Whether or not to show the description in `npm search`
+Show the description in `npm search`

 ### dev

 * Default: false
 * Type: Boolean

-Whether or not to install `dev-dependencies` along with packages.
+Install `dev-dependencies` along with packages.

 Note that `dev-dependencies` are also installed if the `npat` flag is set.